remodlai/Flowise/docs/documentation/handoff/07_file_storage/storage_service.md

 - `deleteFile`: Checks if the user is the file owner or has access through the application or organization
 - `updateFile`: Checks if the user is the file owner or has access through the application or organization
-- `moveFileVirtualPath`: Checks if the user is the file owner or has access through the application or organization
+- `moveFilePathTokens`: Checks if the user is the file owner or has access through the application or organization

 ## Integration with Express Routes